roboeireann/no_wifi_challenge/README.md

  * `receiverPort` can be any value you wish but must match what is set when the receiver comms_robot is started.

-NOTE: do not start the comms_robot transmitter until after the comms_robot transmitter has started.
+NOTE: do not start the comms_robot transmitter until after the comms_robot_receiver has started.